gluobe/infrastructure-2.0-workshop/Lab 1 - AWS Console and EC2/README.md

     > **-rw-r--r--** 1 ubuntu ubuntu  404 Dec 22 13:12 **id_rsa.pub**

 ### 2. Import public key in AWS ###
-We then need to import this public key into AWS so we can link Instances to this key and log in to the Instances with the private key.
+Now we need to import this public key into AWS so we can link Instances to this key and log in to the instances with the private key.

 1. Go to `Services -> EC2 -> Key Pairs` under `Network & Security`.
-1. Click the `Import Key Pair` button.
+1. Click `Actions`, then `Import Key Pair`.
-    1. Change the `Key pair name` to `lab_key_<your_ID>`.
+    1. Change the `Key pair name` to `lab_key_student<your_ID>`.
     1. Print the public key's contents with `cat ~/.ssh/id_rsa.pub`
     1. Copy and paste the public key's contents in the multiline input box.
     1. Click `Import`.